Lin-Buo-Ren/Hello-GNU-Build-System/README.markdown

 	> -  directory whose name contains a special character like space, newline, or "\".
 	> -  Such names are not supported, and can cause "configure" to crash.

+## Some Compability Issues Need To Keep In Mind Of
+### Built Aritfacts Filename With Hyphens In Makefile.am
+Hyphens needs to be escaped as underscores in Makefile.am